 Documenter: Carl M. Ambrose, Jr.

-The meeting was called to order by President Landry, with the Invocation and Pledge led by Mr. Hayes.
-The Jury secretary called roll.
-President Landry, Vice-President Brame, Mr. Abshire, Mr. Andrepont, Mr. Bares, Mr. Bartie, Mr. Burleigh, Mr. Guillory, Mr. Hayes, Mr. Lewis, Mr. Marcantel, Mr. Smith, Mr. Tramonte were present.
-Unfortunately, Mr. Stelly was unable to attend.
+The meeting was called to order by President Landry.
+Mr. Abshire led the Invocation and the Pledge.
+The clerk conducted a roll call.
+President Landry, Vice-President Brame, Mr. Abshire, Mr. Andrepont, Mr. Bares, Mr. Bartie, Mr. Burleigh, Mr. Guillory, Mr. Hayes, Mr. Lewis, Mr. Marcantel, Mr. Richard, Mr. Smith, Mr. Stelly, and Mr. Tramonte were all present.

 Planning and development